 Carefully wipe away any excess glue that comes out of the joint seams.

 See the next step for clamping the box.Continue to 8 of 10 below.

 08 of 10

 Glue joints are always stronger if the wood is clamped in place until the glue dries.
 To clamp a miniature box, small, quick release bar clamps are easiest to use.
-This box has three, two clamp the sides evenly to the base, and the ends, and a third clamps the box ends to the base and sides.
+This box has three: two to clamp the sides evenly to the base and the ends, and the third clamps the box ends to the base and sides.

 Set the box aside until the glue dries.Continue to 9 of 10 below.

 09 of 10

 When your box is dry, use fine-grit sandpaper (220 or higher) and a square sanding block to neaten the edges of your box at the glued joins.
 The rabbets you cut should help to keep your box square, but you will still need to sand to make sure all the edges are even.
 You can see the rabbet joints at the end of the box in the photo above.
 After this practice run, try making a box with the rabbets on the base and the sides, to make a stronger, neater box for a window box.
 Don't expect your first attempt to be perfect.
 This is an easy way to make better wood joins than the butt joins commonly found in miniature furniture kits, but you need to get used to working with wood files.